 According to this article, the alkaline pH may increase the negative electrical charge of the hair fibre surface.
 It’s a reality and not a myth that lower shampoo pH may cause less frizzing for generating less negative static electricity on the fibre surface.

-- As ACV is highly acidic, it is essential not to overuse it, and it must be diluted with water to bring the pH up to around 4 for hair answers.
+- As ACV is highly acidic, it must be DILUTED with water to bring the pH up to around 4 for hair answers.

 Apple Cider Vinegar Rinse, the Perfect Ratio: